aragilar/dnd-flask/data/documentation/combat.md

 ## Damage and Healing

-Injury and the risk of death are constant companions of those who explore the worlds of D&D. The thrust of a sword, a well-placed arrow, or a blast of  ame from a  reball spell all have the potential to damage, or even kill, the hardiest of creatures.
+Injury and the risk of death are constant companions of those who explore the worlds of D&D. The thrust of a sword, a well-placed arrow, or a blast of flame from a fireball spell all have the potential to damage, or even kill, the hardiest of creatures.

 ### Hit Points